Banner image

 If time and weather conditions permit, we could pass close to Shag Rocks, a fascinating group of jagged rocky islets protruding from the sea, in the proximity of South Georgia.

-Located 477 kilometres/296 miles east of southern Argentina, the Falklands~Malvinas are a unique mix of wildlife hotspot and inhabited outpost.
-An archipelago of over 700 islands, but consisting of two main islands, East and West, only seven of the islands are inhabited.
+The sea and weather conditions en route from South Georgia will determine the time of your arrive into the Falkland Islands today.
+Located 477 kilometres/296 miles east of southern Argentina, the Falklands are a unique mix of wildlife hotspot and inhabited outpost.
+There are two main islands, East and West, with only seven of the archipelago's 700 islands are inhabited.
 The cold nutrient-rich waters surrounding the islands makes them a prime location for marine life including seabirds and seals.

 Day 20: At Sea

-You may choose to spend the sea days returning to Ushuaia editing your photos, enjoying the onboard facilities, or listening to an informative lecture.
+You may choose to spend the sea day returning to Ushuaia editing your photos, enjoying the onboard facilities, or listening to an informative lecture.
+Spend time out on deck as there are still great opportunities to spot birds as you head towards Ushuaia.

 Day 21: Disembark Ushuaia